 DUAL LANGUAGE PROGRAM

-OUR VISION
+OUR MISSION AND VISION

 TWO WAY IMMERSION

-P.H.
-Miller School offers a Two Way Immersion program that begins in Kindergarten.
-The Dual Language- Two Way Immersion program consists of native English speaking students and native Spanish speaking students.
-Each year, 20 English speaking students and 20 Spanish speaking students are accepted into the Dual Language -Two Way Immersion program at the kindergarten level.
+Plano CUSD 88 offers a Two-Way Immersion program that begins in Kindergarten.
+The Dual Language Two-Way Immersion program consists of native English speaking students and native Spanish speaking students.
 Entrance into the program is based on an evaluation and application process.

-Students are only eligible to enter into the Dual Language - Two Way Immersion program at the kindergarten level.
+Students are only eligible to enter into the Dual Language Two-Way Immersion program at the kindergarten level.
 If a student is coming from a Dual Language program in another district, he or she will be assessed to determine if the Dual Language program in the Plano School District is the best placement.
 Placement in the program will be determined on the student's abilities and if space is available. *Please indicate during registration if a student is coming from a Dual Language program in another district.

 DUAL LANGUAGE COMMITMENT